Thursday, July 9, 2009

 In any event, through a combination of skill, perseverance, and luck, you've landed the interview.
 In short order, you'll be alone in front of a gauntlet of interviewers with no recourse to the backspace key to fix any verbal gaffes.
 Now what?

 Number one, understand that you are applying for a job someone needs doing and they're trying to figure out if you're the person.
-And to do that, the interviewer will rely on
+And to do that, the interviewer will rely on their perceptions and beliefs about interviewing.

 For example, I like to know that an employee has a desire to get promoted and move ahead.
 My reasoning is that an employee who mentions promotion in the interview will work harder on the job.